 "Your success with budgeting can be greatly improved by the budgeting method or style you select."

-1. How to create a budget with the envelope or cash system
+Budget Method #1: Budgeting with the envelope or cash system

+Using cash may also make it easier to stick to your budget.
+Studies have shown that you spend on average 15-20% less when using cash.
+But you don’t have to use cash for all of your expenses when using the envelope system.
 You can keep the money for your big bills in virtual envelopes that you track through a budget worksheet or an app.
 Then, put actual cash for your smaller expenses or day-to-day transactions in actual physical envelopes.

-2. Budgeting using percentage breakouts
+Budget Method #2: Budgeting using percentage breakouts

 - No more than 50% of your income goes toward your needs and essentials (things like housing, transportation, food, etc.)